Oracle Java Case Study

 World Kinect's zero-cost resolution is consistent with outcomes across Java audit defence engagements.
 The pattern is clear: Oracle's Java audit claims are systematically overstated, and expert defence consistently reduces or eliminates them.

 The cumulative pattern: over $50M in Oracle Java audit claims resolved at zero or near-zero cost across these engagements alone.
-The defence approach is consistent: validate Oracle's data (expect 30–60% errors), optimise the Java estate (remove and replace non-essential Oracle Java), map remaining installations to existing entitlements, and present Oracle with a factual position they cannot sustain.
+The defence approach is consistent: validate Oracle's data (expect 30 to 60% errors), optimise the Java estate (remove and replace non-essential Oracle Java), map remaining installations to existing entitlements, and present Oracle with a factual position they cannot sustain.

 Java audits are now Oracle's highest-volume compliance enforcement activity.
 Every enterprise with Oracle Java installations should prepare defensively — because the question is not whether Oracle will audit your Java usage, but when.